pierremolinaro/can20B-plugin-for-saleae-logic-analyzer/readme.md

 * `Recessive`: the simulator generates frames with the ACK SLOT bit recessive;
 * `Random`: the simulator generates frames with the ACK SLOT bit randomly dominant or recessive.

-### Simulator Generated Frames
+### Simulator Generated Frames Validity

 *This setting is only used be the simulator.
 The simulator is enabled when no device is connected the analyzer.*

-You can set the format (standard / extended) and the the type (data / remote) that the simulator generates:

-* `All Types`: the simulator randomly generates standard / extended, data / remote frames;
-* `Only Standard Data Frames`: the simulator randomly generates standard data frames;
-* `Only Extended Data Frames`: the simulator randomly generates extended data frames;
+The simulator can generate valid frames, or frames with errors.

+Two settings are available:

-* `Only Standard Remote Frames`: the simulator randomly generates standard remote frames;
+* `Generate Valid Frames`: the simulator generates valid frames;
-* `Only Extended Remote Frames`: the simulator randomly generates extended remote frames.
+* `Randomly toggle one bit`: in every generated frame, one random bit is inverted.

 ##Capture Display